fleekxyz/non-fungible-apps/CONTRIBUTING.md

 # Contributing

-The core developer team of Fleek Non Fungible Apps welcomes all contributions from the community to achieve consistent code updates and enhancements.
+The core developer team of Fleek Non-Fungible Apps welcomes all contributions from the community to achieve consistent code updates and enhancements.

-If you want to help us to improve the project you can always start a conversation through the [issues page](https://github.com/fleekxyz/non-fungible-apps/issues).
-By doing it make sure you are being ethical and respectful with anyone on the community.
-We take our open source community seriously and hold ourselves and other contributors to high standards of communication.
+If you want to help us improve the project you can always start a conversation through the [issues page](https://github.com/fleekxyz/non-fungible-apps/issues).
+Please, make sure you are respectful towards all members of the community.
+We take our open-source community seriously and hold ourselves and our contributors to high communication standards.

 ## Getting Started

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:

-1. Search for existing Issues and PRs related before creating your own;
+1. Search for existing related Issues and PRs before creating your own.
-2. Make sure you are being clear about your ideas and expose as much information as you can (e.g. code samples, images);
+2. Make sure you are clear about your ideas and expose as much information as you possibly can, as that can help the investigation process immensly. (e.g. code samples, images).
-3. We will be working hard to handle and respond all Issues as soon as possible, but it can takes time for investigation root causes.
+3. We work hard to handle and respond to all Issues as soon as possible, but it can take time to investigate root causes.
 Please be patient.

-If you don't know where to start, you can take a look in the [Getting Started section on our wiki](https://github.com/fleekxyz/non-fungible-apps/wiki/%F0%9F%93%98-Getting-Started).
+If you don't know where to start, you can take a look at the [Getting Started section on our wiki](https://github.com/fleekxyz/non-fungible-apps/wiki/%F0%9F%93%98-Getting-Started).

 ## Issues

-The issues page is open to discuss about any subject that is tangible to the project, it can be any problem report, feature request, potential changes, etc.
+The issues page is open to discuss any subject that is related to the project, such as code changes, feature requestes, potential enhancements, etc...

-If you find any topics related to your subject, please feel free to post your story and provide any kind of information you think it might help.
+If you find any topic related to your subject, please feel free to post your story and provide any information you think might help.

 ## Pull Requests

-All PRs are welcome and it will be the fastest way to solve your issue.
-We are going to kindly review all of them as fast as possible.
+All PRs are welcome.
+PRs are the fastest way to solve your issue.
+We are going to review all of them as fast as possible.

-You are able to create branches from the `main` branch and name it in accordance to **conventional commits** [here](https://www.conventionalcommits.org/en/v1.0.0/), or follow the examples bellow:
+You can create branches from the `main` branch and name them in accordance with **conventional commits** [here](https://www.conventionalcommits.org/en/v1.0.0/), or follow the examples below:

 ```txt
 test: adding missing tests